flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - http://open-content.net/caw
         - One peice of content can be shared out replicated and shares an address across many locations.
 - Smallest Federated Wiki
+- IPFS but pinning is an issue.
+- Collective intellegence - what that means for spread and maintenance
+    -

 ## 2022-08-04
 ### Agenda